High LW School District Administration salaries impact students and educators

 Bond funding policy, re-boundary policy, facilities planning policy and regional feeder school adjustment policy are examples of when the CEO and Board's active participation and oversight is needed.
 It's not my recollection such was not the case under Kimball.
 Involvement hit a low point under his Administration when only 427 community members participated in the 2005 bond measure.
 In the 2016 Bond measure, the Pierce Administration implemented a Regional Advisory Task Force on Facilities Planning.
 In addition, a high-powered Bond Committee and enhanced Levy Committee was formed and the bond passed.

 LWSD is now the 3rd largest school district in the State.
 It's growth is equivalent to one elementary school per year.
 Infrastructure and facility needs are still unmet owing the extreme population growth and the Levy Committee's failure to pass two recent Capital Bond measures.
-A 2019, $120M levy and several bond measures are in the horizon and though I'm stressed and feeling "tax fatigue" (King County Parks levy, EvergreenHealth bond, Sound Transit, City property tax, State property tax.)
-I'll probably vote for them.
+A 2019, $120M levy passed and several bond measures are in the horizon and though I'm stressed and feeling "tax fatigue" (King County Parks levy, EvergreenHealth bond, Sound Transit, City property tax, State property tax.)
+I voted for the levy, despite my fixed-income.

 -- Bob Yoder

-Factoids: As of 2/2011, the District had over 98,987 registered voters.
-School Board of Directors are elected officials; the last time I heard. they have approx. a $4,800/yr stipend.
+Factoid: As of 2/2011, the District had over 98,987 registered voters.
+School Board of Directors are elected officials.
+Last time I heard, they have approx. a $4,800/yr stipend.
 They waive their stipend and direct these funds to an annual "study session" usually held in Leavanworth.
 Stipends are also for conferences.
 No funds are used in election campaigns.